 The directors, in preparing this strategic report, have complied with s414C of the Companies Act 2006.

 Principal activities and business review

-The Company acts as an intermediate holding Company and provider of finance to its group of trading subsidiaries.
-The Group's principal activities are the manufacture and sale of sodium carbonate (soda ash), sodium bicarbonate and related products together with the generation and sale of steam and electricity.
+The Company's principal activities are the manufacture and sale of sodium carbonate (soda ash), sodium bicarbonate and related products.